connkat/bridge/start-here.md

 Congratulations on your journey into becoming a junior developer!
 It takes a lot of work to get this far, so please take the time to understand how much work you've already accomplished.

-If you aren't the emotional type, then you can skip ahead to checking out everything in (the 3 buckets)[./buckets].
+If you aren't the emotional type, then you can skip ahead to checking out everything in [the 3 buckets](./buckets).
 If you would like to stick around, I have some tips and tricks that I've learned throughout the years that have help myself and countless others go from lost and ready to quit to feeling energized.

 ## 3 Buckets
 I believe there are 3 main areas of focus for every soon-to-be-dev to spend their time on.
 How you allocate that time is entirely up to you, but it it highly advisable that you set targets for each of them in some tangible way.
 It is very easy to focus on one bucket while ignoring the other 2, which could leave you in a state to either not find work or not pass interviews.
 I'll give some examples of reasonable goals for each bucket respectively.